-Weed control is another essential element of cabbage cultivation as these plant require a lot of nutrients.
-Weeds tend to consume extra mineral leaving the land useless for the plants being farmed.
+Weed control is another essential element of cabbage cultivation as these plants require a lot of nutrients.
+Weeds tend to consume extra minerals leaving the land useless for the plants being farmed.
 Weeds must be rid of in their first growing stages within 2-3 weeks of their appearance.
 Weeding also needs to be carried out before and after fertilization of the land.

 The process constitutes drilling alongside the cabbage plants and hoeing out the weeds.
 The drilling must be done with care so as to not bruise or otherwise damage the roots of the cabbage plants.
 Hoeing can also be done with the help of some herbicides that target specific weeds and help destroy them.
 The commonly used herbicides in cabbage farming include Alachl or as well as the stronger Metolachlor.

 What Cabbage Fertilizers to Choose

 Cabbages are some of the heaviest feeders amongst leafy vegetables with the cap for fertilizer use put at around a pound and half for every 100 square feet.
-The common minerals required to fertilize the soil before cabbage farming are potassium, phosphorus, organic compost, nitrogen, and urea for acidic soil or ammonium sulphate for alkaline soil.
+The common minerals required to fertilize the soil before cabbage farming are potassium, phosphorus, organic compost, nitrogen, and urea for acidic soil or ammonium sulfate for alkaline soil.
 It is said that every hectare of cabbage farm requires about 450 pounds of nitrogen.

 Many farmers these days have started to shun chemically produced fertilizers for cabbage and instead opting for organic fertilizers.
-They are generally considered to be more environment friendly and better for the health of the people consuming the organically produce.
+They are generally considered to be more environment-friendly and better for the health of the people consuming the organically produced.
 If you are so inclined, then you should use organic compost and humus to fertilize your cabbage beds some 20 or 30 days after planting them.
 Fertilizers composed of human excreta must be avoided at all costs.